Expert Generalist Case Studies

 Description: The client was starting a new freight service for a specific customer to handle a new bulk commodity.
 Working with the railway employees, contractors, and the commodity customer, Tim developed and documented new loading and delivery procedures, integrating them with existing operating methods and safety regulations.
 This required outdoor on-site coordination under harsh climatic conditions.
 Deliverable was a written procedure developed and tested during actual train operations.

 Description: The client provided seminars and classes at its campus in Ontario but needed a way of sharing these with its students in other provinces.
 Tim digitized the audio recordings made of each session, which in some cases were of poor quality, and then performed signal processing on them to improve the audibility.
 Tim edited, segmented, and tagged the recordings so they could be downloaded for use on a computer or in a portable MP3 player.
 For special sessions, this included video recordings as well.
 This project included several hundred hours of recordings.
 The deliverable in each case was the digital files for the client to distribute to students.

 Client: transportation company

 Description: This client was implementing bulk commodity storage locations in isolated areas and had committed to installing scales to weigh each arriving truck before it unloaded.
 In a period of two weeks, Tim identified interface requirements, wrote the statement of work, found capable external contractors, and integrated their work.
 The result was a computerized control system for the weigh scales that could be queried on a regular basis over a wireless link for scale data retrieval.
 This included on-site installation and testing of the system, and later customization to adapt to evolving requirements.
-Deliverables included the workable system and an extensive documentation package on CD including photos, text, and software.
+Deliverables included the workable system and an extensive documentation package that included photos, text, and software.